Signature SDEs from an affine and polynomial perspective: Signature SDEs and their signature process

-\begin{remark} \begin{enumerate} \item The above lemma shows that the choice of the partition considered in Example~\ref{ex2}\ref{it3ii} leads to the usual definition of multivariate power series, a setting where -- due to the commutativity -- ordering does not matter. \item As we shall see in Section~\ref{sec:realana} below, when choosing the shuffle-compatible partition of Example~\ref{ex2}\ref{it3iii}, then $\x \mapsto \langle \u, \x \rangle$, under the additional assumption of uniform convergence, can be seen as real-analytic function on group-like elements (see Definition~\ref{def:realanaonG}), which converges on the whole of $\Scal(S)$.
-In Section~\ref{sec:realana} we also show that real-analytic functions on group-like elements can be associated to real-analytic functions on path spaces, which are additionally invariant under tree-like equivalences (see \cite{HL:10, BGLY:16}). \end{enumerate} \end{remark}
+\begin{remark} The above lemma shows that the choice of the partition considered in Example~\ref{ex2}\ref{it3ii} leads to the usual definition of multivariate power series, a setting where -- due to the commutativity -- ordering does not matter. \end{remark}

 These considerations motivate the following notion of entire functions.
-The difference, apart from uniform convergence, to real-analytic functions considered below is that -- due to the choice of $\Scal(S)^*$ -- (pointwise) convergence holds on the whole of $\Scal(S)$.